encukou/pypi-support/name-retention/README.md

 ### Remove invalid project; name available

-    $PROJECT has been deemed invalid.
+    The project "$PROJECT" has been deemed invalid.
 Additionally, the owner {did not respond|did not fix the issue} in a week.
     We recommend that the PyPI Administrators delete the project and make the name available for registration.